risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-mysql.md

 ### Enable the connector node in RisingWave

-The native JDBC sink connector is implemented by the connector node in RisingWave.
+The connector node implements the native JDBC sink connector in RisingWave.
 The connector node handles the connections with upstream and downstream systems.
-You can use the docker-compose configuration of the latest RisingWave demo.
-The connector node is enabled by default in this docker-compose configuration.
-To learn about how to start RisingWave with this configuration, see [Docker Compose](../deploy/risingwave-docker-compose.md).
+You can use the docker-compose configuration of the latest RisingWave demo, and the connector node is enabled by default in this docker-compose configuration.
+To start RisingWave with this configuration, see [Docker Compose](../deploy/risingwave-docker-compose.md).

 ## Create a sink